-In-person meetings
+In-person Meetings

-In-person meetings with Members and staff can be one of the most effective forms of advocacy.
-Each Member of Congress has an office in Washington, DC and in their Congressional District.
-You can set up a meeting in either the Member's office in Washington, DC or the office located in their home district.
+In-person meetings with Members of Congress and their staff can be one of the most effective forms of advocacy.
+Each Member of Congress has an office in Washington, DC and in their Congressional district or state.
+You can set up a meeting in either office.
 When deciding whether to meet in Washington or locally, you should consider the following:

-Timing

-Congress periodically breaks for recess so Members can return to their districts (for example, Congress is generally not in session in August or in the weeks surrounding federal holidays).
+Timing.
+Congress periodically breaks for recess so Members can return to their states or districts to work locally with constituents (for example, Congress is generally not in session in August or in the weeks surrounding federal holidays).
 Recess periods are an excellent time for a meeting with your Member in your home district.

-Your Message
+These meetings tend to be more relaxed since the regular demands of Washington are minimized.
+Recess schedules can be found on the House and Senate websites.

-Congressional staff in Washington work on specific sets of legislative issues (such as science, health, education, or defense).
-Members of Congress rely on policy staff members to keep them up-to-date on developments in their issue areas.
-In district offices, staff members do not generally handle a legislative portfolio.
-Instead they are experts on what is going on in the district-what constituents are concerned about and the local impact of federal programs-and relay this information to the Senator or Representative.
-Thus, if you are meeting to discuss upcoming legislation, such as appropriations for the National Science Foundation, you're best off meeting with Washington, DC staff.
-If you would like to discuss, for example, the impacts of federal research and development funding on the local economy, you may want to request a meeting in the district.
+Your Message.
+Whether to meet in Washington, DC or locally can depend on your message.
+Congressional staff in Washington work on specific sets of legislative issues (e.g. science, health, education, or defense).
+Members of Congress rely on policy staff to keep them up to date on developments in their issue areas.
+In district offices, staff members are experts on what is going on locally-what constituents are concerned about and the local impact of federal programs-and relay this information to the Senator or Representative.
+Thus, if you are meeting to discuss upcoming legislation, such as appropriations for the National Science Foundation, your message is likely better suited for a meeting with Washington, DC staff.
+However, if you would like to discuss, for example, the impacts of federal research and development funding on the local economy, you may want to request a meeting in the district.

-If you are still not sure about the best course of action, ask COSSA!
-In addition, if you choose to come to Washington, consider reaching out to COSSA and/or your professional association, who can help you schedule your meeting, provide educational materials to bring with you, and perhaps even accompany you on the meeting.
+PRO TIP: Unsure about the best course of action?
+Ask COSSA!
+If you choose to come to Washington, consider reaching out to COSSA and/or your professional association, who can help you schedule your meeting, provide educational materials to bring with you, and perhaps even accompany you.

-How to request a meeting
+How to Request a Meeting

-Once you have decided to meet with your elected officials, the next step is to request an in-person meeting by calling the Member's Washington or district office (the telephone numbers will be on the Member's website).
+Once you have decided to meet with your elected official, the next step is to request an in-person meeting by calling the Member's Washington or district office (the telephone numbers will be on the Member's website).
 You can make your request over the phone or ask for the name and contact information of the scheduler and request a meeting by email.

-While it is always worth trying to schedule a meeting with the Member, you will more likely be scheduled to meet with a staff member-do not be discouraged!
+While it is always worth trying to schedule a meeting with the Member, you will more likely be scheduled to meet with a member of the staff-do not be discouraged!
 Congressional staff are crucial to keeping the Member informed about the topics in their portfolio and may actually be more knowledgeable about the particulars of the issue you have come to discuss.
 In Washington, request to meet with the staff member who handles "science issues."
 For meetings in the district, request to meet with the district director.